TITLE PAGE

 fter Sindbad the Sailor had finished the story of his first voyage, he ordered the slave to offer his listeners more food and drinks.
 Noticing that everybody was delighted and full of interest, the seafarer began to speak again and embarked on the tale of his second voyage:

 "You see, noble gentlemen, I was now living a life of seclusion and prayer, and when I thought back on the adventure of my first voyage, it was with horror.
 That lasted for some time - until one day I was one again seized by the desire for adventure.
 I left my house; my soul was filled with longing and drew me once more to the ocean.
 I went off with a number of merchants in order to engage in barter all over the world - as I sought to deceive myself - though in reality it was the sea which attracted me.
 And so we sailed for a time until we reached a pleasant island on which fruits shimmered in scarlet ripeness among dark-leaved trees, the fragrance of blossoms wafted towards us, birds sang sweetly and the water of streams sparkled in the sunshine.
 The whole crew disembarked.
 Mindful of the island of my first voyage, I cautiously tested the ground most thoroughly lest a similar fate should overtake me.
 This time it really was land.
 But the other passengers lost sight of me during my exploration of the island.
 No sooner had I become aware of the new danger than it was already too late.
 My captain had raised anchor believing that I was in my cabin.
 And so I found myself once again at the mercy of the sea devil who had imprisoned me on a lonely island of his infinite kingdom.
 I bitterly regretted having left Baghdad, having gone to sea again and having thrown myself open to new misfortunes.From the top of a high tree, I looked to the left and right.
 On studying the landscape closely, I noticed a large white object in the distance.
 I climbed down from the top of the tree and made my way towards the shining object.
-And behold, it was white dome of considerable size towering up into the skies.
-While I was still puzzling as to what that colossal building could be to which I could find no entrance, the sun began its descent and night its approach.

 No comments: